Goin' Places (song)

 "Goin' Places" is a song written by Gamble and Huff and recorded by The Jacksons for their twelfth album of the same name.
-Released as a single a few weeks after the album was released, it peaked at #52 on the Billboard Hot 100 on November 12, 1977.
+Released as the album's lead single a few weeks before the album was released, it peaked at #52 on the Billboard Hot 100 on November 12, 1977.

 Music video

 The music video focused on scenes between the brothers performing on stage and playing around New York City.
 Locations in the video included Central Park and the Statue of Liberty.